 Shot on location in the Yukon, the austere lighting and frozen scenery reflects the beauty of the harsh, desolate and sometimes claustrophobic world Amy faces in Gladstone.
 The Yukon landscape is as much a character as anyone on the show; the stark scenery provides a fitting metaphor for the extremes Amy faces in Gladstone.

-The town of Gladstone is small and rough.
-The First Nations community is set back from the highway, down an unpaved road.
-The homes of the white people – the police, the nursing station staff, the teacher and one or two long-term locals – straddle the highway.
-The Tatler Arms hotel, an oddly grand structure on an isolated highway, is the hub of the community.
-It is hotel and gas bar, and also contains a small bar with pool table and a poorly-stocked shelf of supplies.
+The town of Gladstone is small and rough and straddles the highway.
+The Tatler Arms motel is the hub of the community.
+It has rooms and gas bar, and also contains a small bar with pool table and a poorly-stocked shelf of supplies.

 The show is framed and filmed in contrasts.
 Wide-angle shots of the expanse of frozen lake, the tiny town clinging to the endless highway alternate with narrow macro-view scenes: cracks splintering across a frozen lake, blowing snow on the surface of the highway, frost on a window, to emphasize the claustrophobic nature of the town.

-There are moments of dark humour: the grocery store’s odd provisions, stocked with apparent cruelty by the owner; the half-sinister acts of local misfit Joe Cleary; strangers’ double takes at Jeremiah’s gender tricks.
+There are moments of dark humour: the grocery store’s odd provisions, stocked with apparent cruelty by the owner; the half-sinister acts of local misfit Joe Cleary.
 The characters are compelling because they don’t do what you expect; yet their actions are real and raw.
 Amy is smart and knows what’s right and wrong, but when faced with the safe and the sinister, she’s never trusted herself enough to know the difference.
 In Gladstone she can’t lean on anyone really, not even her own husband.